HokoraYinphineMPP/obsidian-git-sync/docs/index.md

-# Revanced
+# Revanced Youtube
-If you're here to figure out how to install Revanced, let's start [[Revanced Start|here]]!
+If you're here to figure out how to install Revanced Youtube, let's start [[Revanced Start|here]]!